Tobystereo/PoetryMash/README.md

 ## Quick start

+1. Click "randomize"

+or

 1. Choose a sonnet on the left
 2. Choose a sonnet on the right

+then

 3. View the mashed up sonnet
+4. Discover new meaning and beauty
-4. Repeat
+5. Repeat

 ## Features